 Street & Pavement Assessment

 The streets and sidewalks of a community are some of the most tangible forms of public infrastructure, and likewise are some of the first indicators to residents and visitors of deteriorating infrastructure conditions.
-More than a potential eyesore, deficient pavement and sidewalks can cost Americans in a number of ways including vehicular damage due to missing asphalt, injuries from uneven sidewalks, and traffic hazards from sudden washouts.
-These are the unaccounted for additional costs of repair that result from extensive deterioration as opposed to implementation of regular maintenance programs.
+More than a potential eyesore, these deficient pavements and sidewalks can cost Americans in a number of ways including vehicular damage injuries from uneven sidewalks and traffic hazards from sudden washouts.
+All are unaccounted for additional costs of repairs that result from deterioration as opposed to implementation of regular maintenance programs.

-By assessing conditions, surveying and mapping deficiencies, identifying repairs and prioritizing pavement improvements for both streets and sidewalks, our teams protect and extend the life of your existing impervious surfaces that helps you plan and budget for future capital investment.
+By assessing conditions, surveying and mapping deficiencies, identifying repairs and prioritizing improvements for both streets and sidewalks, our team of engineers protect and extend the life of your existing impervious surfaces that help you plan and budget for future capital investment.

-Following Institute of Transportation Research and Education (ITRE) and the North Carolina Department of Transportation (NCDOT) methods, we can provide:
+By utilizing methods from the Institute of Transportation Research and Education (ITRE) and the North Carolina Department of Transportation (NC DOT), we can provide:

 Windshield pavement condition surveys

-Distress categorization (Alligator Cracking, Block/Transverse Cracking, Rutting, Raveling, etc.)
+Distress categorization (i.e. Alligator Cracking, Block/Transverse Cracking, Rutting, Raveling, etc.)